Mineralogy Certification Course

 Formula: Mg5Al[AlSi3O10](OH)8 - Fe2+5Al[AlSi3O10](OH)8

-Chlorite is a common name for a solid solution series of clinochlore and chamosite, which are indistinguishable macroscopically.
-Chlorite is typically identified due to its green color and its shades and form of occurrence of foliated, fibrous masses.
-Chlorite is less common in well-developed crystals compared to mica and biotite.
-Also, chlorite crystals are flexible but less elastic than micas.
+Chlorite is a common name for a solid solution series of clinochlore-chamosite, which are indistinguishable to the naked eye.
+Chlorite usually shows green colors and forms as foliated, fibrous masses.
+Compared to micas, it is less likely to form as well-developed crystals.
+When chlorite crystals do form, they are flexible but less elastic than micas.

 Mineral property | Chlorite characteristics |